APCSLowell/PigLatin/README.md

 eethray
 eagleway
 tryay
-6. Submit the URL of your finished PigLatin repository to Google Classroom.
-Since there is no website for this assignment you will be submitting a url with the form ```http://github.com/ your github username /PigLatin```
+6. Since there is no website for this assignment, submit the URL of your finished PigLatin repository to Google Classroom.
+The url will have the form ```http://github.com/ your github username /PigLatin```

 Extensions
 ----------